 The University of Louisville Hospital is the region’s only Level I Trauma Center and the primary teaching hospital for the University of Louisville School of Medicine.
-It is a 404 bed acute care, tertiary medical center providing a full range of diagnostic, therapeutic, emergency, and medical/surgical services.
+It is a 421 bed, acute care, tertiary medical center providing a full range of diagnostic, therapeutic, emergency, and medical/surgical services.
 Approximately 12, 000 patients are admitted to the hospital annually, and more than 57,000 patients are treated in our Emergency Department each year.
 University Hospital’s Emergency Department serves as the primary site through which our residents rotate.
-Cardiology, the Medical ICU, Obstetrics and Gynecology, Orthopedics and Trauma Surgery.
-Interaction with faculty and residents from other specialties provide the opportunity to acquire progressive responsibility as they advance through training.
-Both private and indigent patients are regularly hospitalized here.
+Cardiology, the Medical ICU, Obstetrics and Gynecology, Orthopedics, Surgical ICU, and Trauma Surgery compromise the off service rotations housed at this institution.

 Norton Children’s Hospital

 For more than a century, Kosair Children's Hospital and its predecessor hospitals have cared for the children of Kentucky and Southern Indiana without regard to their families' ability to pay.
 Kosair Children's Hospital is Kentucky's only full-service, free-standing pediatric care facility dedicated exclusively to caring for children and is an advocate for the health and well-being of all children.
 The 263-bed hospital serves as the primary pediatric teaching facility for the University of Louisville School of Medicine.
 Pediatric Emergency Medicine faculty will supervise Emergency Medicine residents’ training while on rotation in the Pediatric Emergency Department.
-In addition to emergency training, Kosair Children’s Hospital also provides a two week rotation in Pediatric Anesthesia for additional experience in airway management.
+In addition to emergency training, Kosair Children’s Hospital also sponsors a two week rotation in Pediatric Anesthesia for additional experience in pediatric airway management.